-What is Zoom Whitening
+What is Zoom Teeth Whitening

-Zoom is a bleaching process widely used throughout the country and around the world to lighten discoloration of enamel and dentin.
+Zoom teeth whitening is a bleaching process widely used throughout the country and around the world to lighten discoloration of enamel and dentin.
 Tooth discoloration may result from drinking coffee, tea, cola and red wine; or from smoking.
 The aging process also can stain and darken your teeth.
 The Zoom in-office tooth whitening procedure uses the Zoom Advanced Power Chairside Lamp to activate the 25 percent hydrogen peroxide whitening.
 As the hydrogen peroxide is broken down, oxygen enters the enamel and dentin to bleach the stained substances, leaving the structure of the tooth unchanged.

 Consultation and Treatment Planning